2 Plate Tectonics

 2.1.2 Proposed Mechanism for Continental Drift

-Wegener’s work was considered a fringe theory for his entire life.
-One of the biggest apparent flaws and easiest dismissals of Wegener’s hypothesis was a mechanism for movement of the continents.
+Wegener’s work was considered a fringe science theory for his entire life.
+One of the biggest flaws in his hypothesis was an inability to provide a mechanism for how the continents moved.
 Obviously, the continents did not appear to move, and changing the conservative minds of the scientific community would require exceptional evidence that supported a credible mechanism.
-Other pro-continental drift followers had used expansion, contraction, or even the origin of the Moon as ideas to how the continents moved.
-Wegener used centrifugal forces and precession to explain the movement, but that was proven wrong .
-He had some speculation about seafloor spreading, with hints of convection , but these were unsubstantiated.
-As it turns out, convection has been revealed as a major force in driving plate movements, according to current knowledge.
+Other pro-continental drift followers used expansion, contraction, or even the moon’s origin to explain how the continents moved.
+Wegener used centrifugal forces and precession, but this model was proven wrong .
+He also speculated about seafloor spreading, with hints of convection, but could not substantiate these proposals .
+As it turns out, current scientific knowledge reveals convection is the major force in driving plate movements, along with gravity and density.

 2.1.3 Development of Plate Tectonic Theory

 Wegener died in 1930 on an expedition in Greenland.
-In his lifetime, he was poorly respected and his ideas of moving continents seemed destined to be lost to history as a fringe idea.
-However, starting in the 1950s, evidence started to trickle in that made continental drift more viable.
-By the 1960’s, there was enough evidence supporting Wegener’s missing mechanism – seafloor spreading.
-This allowed for the hypothesis of continental drift to develop into the Theory of Plate Tectonics.
-Widespread acceptance among scientists has transformed Wegener’s hypothesis to a Theory.
-Today, GPS and earthquake data continue to back up the theory.
-Below are the pieces of evidence that helped transform one man’s wild notion into a scientific theory.
+Poorly respected in his lifetime, Wegener and his ideas about moving continents seemed destined to be lost in history as fringe science.
+However, in the 1950s, evidence started to trickle in that made continental drift a more viable idea.
+By the 1960s, scientists had amassed enough evidence to support the missing mechanism—namely, seafloor spreading—for Wegener’s hypothesis of continental drift to be accepted as the theory of plate tectonics.
+Ongoing GPS and earthquake data analyses continue to support this theory.
+The next section provides the pieces of evidence that helped transform one man’s wild notion into a scientific theory.

 Mapping of the Ocean Floors